apleshkov/apleshkov.github.io/entry/mediator/mediator.md

 Let's take a view controllers with `UITableView`s.
 For example we'll implement a loading indicator for infinite scroll and add `UIRefreshControl` for data reloading.

-Apart from implementing `UITableViewDataSource` & `UITableViewDelegate` methods (see diagram) our controllers should be able:
+Apart from implementing `UITableViewDataSource` & `UITableViewDelegate` methods (see diagram) our controllers should be able to:
-* to refresh loaded data if one uses `UIRefreshControl`
+* refresh loaded data if one uses `UIRefreshControl`
-* to load next page if one reaches a table's end while scrolling
+* load next page if one reaches a table's end while scrolling

 So we put refresh/scroll handling to the mediator and it's absolutely doesn't matter what data we load, how we load, how it should be rendered and so on.